 Hello I'm Sarah Hyndman, a multisensory type expert, graphic designer and author of ‘Why Fonts Matter’.
 I’ve been researching the perception of typography for the last five years and I'm excited that I now have enough results to start publishing them.
 My plan is to write, design and publish a series of small books to document the process and share the results of each topic, while also continuing with the research.
-You can play a vital role in making this happen, find out more and sign up here.
+You can play a vital role in making this happen by helping to fund it, find out more and sign up here.

 The books will be written in everyday language and designed to be attractive, accessible and useful.
 All the research is self-initiated and self-funded, which means I can explore topics intended for good without a commercial agenda, and the results aren’t locked away behind non-disclosure agreements.
 I gather the data by taking my Pop-up Typography Lab to events and I create lots of online experiments and surveys.
 All are designed to be fun, exciting and surprising to take part in, and participants often become a part of the discovery process.
 The books will be just as innovative and engaging, with extras like scented bookmarks and textured (or maybe edible) pages and bellybands.